NancyMeri/APCS-A/README.md

 Unit 4: Iterations

-All instructions are in APCS Unit 4 Lab Exercises.pdf (sorry-- ATM actually shouldn't have 'machine' after it-- the 'm' already stands for 'machine'!).
-The solutions are also included.
+Each lab is named accordingly (sorry-- ATM actually shouldn't have 'machine' after it-- the 'm' already stands for 'machine'!).

 Unit 5: Writing Classes

-For this unit, see APCS Unit 5 Lab Exercises.pdf.
 Labs include Ticket Generator Lab and Tax Lab and their respective Tester classes.

 Unit 6: Arrays

-Instructions are all in APCS Unit 6 Lab Exercises.pdf.
 The first page corresponds to FibonacciLab.java, PythagoreanTriple.java, and Scrabble.java.
 The second page is all in ForEach.java, and the third page corresponds to TenIntsLab.java and Hangman.java, and the last lab is War.java.

 Unit 7: ArrayLists